near/docs/docs/3.tutorials/auction/0-intro.md

 - Setting up an indexer
 - Creating a factory contract -->

-For this tutorial, you have the option to follow along in JavaScript or Rust.

 ---

 ## Prerequisites

-Before starting, make sure to set up your development environment.
+Before starting, make sure to set up your development environment!

 <details>
 <summary>Working on Windows?</summary>